MikeORed/random-tables-mcp/docs/examples/nested-treasure.md

 ## Understanding the Results

 When you roll on the Treasure table, the system will automatically resolve any templates by rolling on the referenced tables.
-For example, if the result is "{{::items::Items::1d3}} worth {{::currency}}", the system will:
+For example, if the result is "{{::items::Items::3}} worth {{::currency}}", the system will:

-1. Roll 1d3 times on the Items table (e.g., if the roll is 2, it will roll twice on the Items table)
+1. Roll 3 times on the Items table
 2. Roll once on the Currency table
 3. Combine the results (e.g., "Steel sword and Bronze shield worth 2d6 silver pieces")